• Ntc

 An IP address is a key component in how a user connects to the internet.
 It determines content delivery among devices in a network.
 Reportedly, NTA will provide IP addresses to the service providers which will be used to block VPN apps.
 The companies are also working on implementing the authority’s instruction in blocking DNS.
 Not all free VPN apps can be safe.
 It’s highly possible that using free VPN services might lead to cybersecurity risks.
 Such apps may give a free pass to users’ user data without them even realizing what they are giving away in trade for access to the restricted content on the internet.

 It’s a must that users stay heavily alert and conscious about which tools and apps they are using anytime anywhere while being online.
 On the flip side, the block on free VPN and DNS services may also bar users from accessing other online content that is completely legitimate.
+Use genuine and reliable VPN for Nepal.

 The cyber bureau makes a formal request